“What is Your Weakness?” Job Interview Question

 Picture this.
 You’ve finally landed an interview.
 You’re excited, nervous, and doing your best to sell yourself.
 Then, out of nowhere, you hear the “What is Your Weakness?” question, and you freeze.
 Your mind begins to spiral for the best answer, and at the same time, you’re thinking of the best weakness to say.

-This dreadful question can very well crush your confidence and leave you feeling even more nervous.
-This is why you must PREPARE for that big day.
+This dreadful question can crush your confidence and leave you feeling even more nervous.
+That is why you must PREPARE for that big day.
+One way to maintain composure is to take a deep breath and remind yourself that weaknesses are okay.
+Another tip is to practice mindfulness and focus on the present moment.

-Being prepared doesn’t mean you will be able to predict every interview question.
-However, you can expect common questions like “Tell about Yourself”, “What is Your Weakness?”, “What is Your strength?”, and prepare for them.
+Being prepared doesn’t mean you can predict every interview question.
+However, you can expect common questions like “Tell about Yourself,” “What is Your Weakness?” and “What is Your Strength? ” and prepare for them.

-You have to understand the question, know your weaknesses (good and bad), and develop a winning answer for this common interview question.
+You have to understand the question, know your weaknesses (both good and bad), and develop a winning answer to this common interview question.

 This post will guide you on how to tackle this popular question and the good and bad weaknesses to provide in an interview.